Unicon/shib-cas-authn/README.md

 #### Overview

 - Download and extract the "latest release" zip or tar [from releases](https://github.com/Unicon/shib-cas-authn/releases).
-- Copy the no-conversation-state.jsp file to your `IDP_HOME/edit-webapp`
+- Copy the no-conversation-state.jsp file (also found inside this repo in IDP_HOME/edit-webapp) to your IdP's `IDP_HOME/edit-webapp`
 - Copy two included jar files (`cas-client-core-x.x.x.jar` and `shib-casuathenticator-x.x.x.jar`) into the `IDP_HOME/edit-webapp/WEB-INF/lib`.
-- Update the IdP's `web.xml`.
+- Copy and Update the IdP's `web.xml`.
+- Update the IdP's `external-authn.xml` file.
+- (Optional) Update the IdP's `general-authn.xml` file.
 - Update the IdP's `idp.properties` file.
 - Rebuild the war file.